huantianad/FAWordCounter/README.md

 # Installation
 1. Clone this repository using `git clone https://github.com/huantianad/FAWordCounter`.
-2. Install requirements using `pip install -r requirements.txt`.
-3. Setup [the scraper](https://github.com/Deer-Spangle/faexport) as indicated in the readme.
+2. Install requirements using `pip install -r requirements.txt`. xport.spangle.org.uk/3.
+Setup [the scraper](https://github.com/Deer-Spangle/faexport) as indicated in the readme.
+Alternatively, you can set the url of the scraper as the official website: fae
 4. Edit `config.ini` with the url of the scraper and user that you want to download from.

 # Useage
-Run `download.py`, which will download gallery into `downloads.txt`.
+Run `download.py`, which will download the specified user's gallery into `downloads.txt`.